Health protection measures

 2. Complete data regarding health and symptoms status on the Web App, including the daily symptoms questionnaire.

-3. Between 7 and 4 days prior to arrival on campus, individuals must take an ELISA test (enzyme-linked immunosorbent assay) in a clinical laboratory.
+3. Between 7 and 4 days prior to arrival on campus, individuals must take an antigen test in a clinical laboratory.

-4. If it is impossible to carry out a serological test before arriving in Madrid or Segovia, the IE University Medical Service will obtain an appointment with an accredited laboratory.
+4. If it is impossible to carry out an antigen test before arriving in Madrid or Segovia, the IE University Medical Service will obtain an appointment with an accredited laboratory.

 5. Day 1 on campus: We look forward to welcoming you!
 You are expected to arrive with the following:

-- ELISA test results uploaded to the COVID-19 Web App,
+- Antigen test results uploaded to the COVID-19 Web App,

 - No COVID-19 compatible symptoms, and